paralax/ColossalOpera/easy/stock_market.md

 # Description

 Let's assume I'm playing the stock market - buy low, sell high.
-I'm a ay trader, so I want to get in and out of a stock before the day is done, and I want to time my trades so that I make the biggest gain possible.
+I'm a day trader, so I want to get in and out of a stock before the day is done, and I want to time my trades so that I make the biggest gain possible.

 The market has a rule that won't let me buy and sell in a pair of ticks - I have to wait for at least one tick to go buy.
 And obviously I can't buy in the future and sell in the past.